hoangausway/atomico-game-of-life/README.md

 ## To show
 - Define a web component without class (Atomico way, likes modern React)
-- Using 'props' to set properties to web component (Atomico way, some 'yes' and 'no')
-- Using dispatch mechanism to raise event from web component to outside world
 - Taste Functional Reactive Programming (RxJS) with Atomico

 For basic examples please see: